syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Watermark.md

 # Watermark

-This property is used to customize the watermark text that is displayed when the textbox is empty.
+The `Watermark` property is used to set placeholder text that is displayed when the text input is empty.
+This provides users with helpful hints about the expected input format or content.
 {% tabs %}

 {% highlight C# %}